RhoInc/crf-heat-map/README.md

 The CRF Heat Map is fully interactive with user-defined summary combinations, data filters, column sliders, and data export.

 ## Usage
-The code to initialize the chart looks like this:
+The code to initialize the chart looks like this!

 ```javascript
     d3.csv(